Arnautovich/ToolboxLab/README.md

 pip install pdf2image
 ```
 ## Usage
-For an example of the utilisation of each function please refer to the [jupyter notebook](https://github.com/Arnautovich/Toolbox/blob/main/notebooks/project_report.ipynb)
+For an example of the utilization of each function, please refer to the [jupyter notebook](https://github.com/Arnautovich/Toolbox/blob/main/notebooks/project_report.ipynb)

 ### Interface
-This project also have an interface based UI to interact with the functions.
-To lunch the interface make sure you installed **streamlit** package or install it by
+This project also has an interface-based UI to interact with the functions.
+To run the interface make sure you installed **streamlit** package or install it by
 ```
 pip install streamlit
 ```
-Then go to the directory where you cloned the repository and lunch the **run.py** file.
+Then go to the directory where you cloned the repository and launch the **run.py** file that is in the [scripts](https://github.com/Arnautovich/ToolboxLab/tree/main/scripts) folder.

 ## License

-This project is licensed under the **MIT License** - see the LICENSE file for details.
+This project is licensed under the **MIT License** - see the [LICENSE file](https://github.com/Arnautovich/ToolboxLab/blob/main/LICENSE) for details.

 ## Contact
 For any questions or issues, please open an issue on GitHub[![open an issue](https://custom-icon-badges.demolab.com/badge/-Open%20Issue-palegreen?style=for-the-badge&logoColor=black&logo=issue-opened)](https://github.com/Arnautovich/Toolbox/issues)